helenamin/deb-finalProject-group3/README.md

 In this project Databricks Workflow has been used as orchestration tool.
 IT consist of two parts:

 1. API ingestion which is a task of running a python notebook which reads the last 2 days of from API(incremental extraction), saves the result as parquet file in a timestamp folder in raw zone in blob storage, then reads the data from raw zone and merge it to existing parts table in bronze schema.
 2. Dbt core project to be run as job task and for this purpose dbt task in databricks job has been used.
-THis helps:
+This helps:

 * to use dbt project with other tasks and to automate dbt task
 * to monitor dbt transformations and get notifed if any failure happens